TomArrow/MultiplesCropper/README.md

 # Multiples Cropper
 Simple CLI cropper for images that makes their size divisible by/a multiple of a number of your choice.
+Useful for preparing datasets for some machine learning algorithms like BasicSR's training for example.

 ## Usage